Popular San Benedicto liveaboards Explore all liveaboards

 San Benedicto is an open water dive area and so has more advanced diving areas.
 Sometimes there are strong currents and big waves, and most dive spots are quite deep, however, each liveaboard which visits this area has their own minimum dive experience level, most expect divers to have Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives.
 Please keep this in mind.

 What You Can See

-The most popular spectacle here at San Benedicto is the world famous Boiler.
-This is a cleaning station for the Giant Pacific Manta Rays to which divers can truly come up close and personal with.
+The most popular spectacle here at San Benedicto is the world-famous Boiler.
+This is a cleaning station for the Giant Pacific Manta Rays to which divers can truly come up close and personal.
 They really do justice to their name as 'Giant' is really what they are; their wingspans measure up to 7m (20ft) but they are the gentle giants of the sea.
 They are very curious and will come and investigate the divers and hang around the whole time, but they are also incredibly shy, so if they are chased they will take off.
 This dive site is a pinnacle and you can swim around this pinnace multiple times in a dive; flying side by side with the Mantas.

 Getting To San Benedicto

 This island is only accessible via Mexico liveaboard, and because this island is mostly uninhabited, this is the perfect way to get away from the busy cities and get a good quality experience with some of the best the oceans have to offer.
 Liveaboard.com currently offers six different liveaboards that visit these sites, all different to suit anyone's desires.